-\This research was supported by the Canada Foundation for Innovation (CFI), the Natural Sciences and Engineering Research Council (NSERC) of Canada, the Canadian Institutes of Health Research (CIHR), the Alberta Jobs, Economy and Innovation Ministry's Major Initiatives Fund to the Center for Autonomous Systems in Strengthening Future Communities, and the Edmonton Civic Employee Charitable Assistance Fund.
+Manuscript received 22 August 2023; revised 13 December 2023 and 6 March 2024; accepted 1 April 2024.
+Recommended by Technical Editor M. Rakotondrabe and Senior Editor K. J. Kyriakopoulos.
+This work was supported in part by the Canada Foundation for Innovation (CFI), in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada, in part by the Canadian Institutes of Health Research (CIHR), in part by the Alberta Jobs, Economy and Innovation Ministry's Major Initiatives Fund to the Center for Autonomous Systems in Strengthening Future Communities, and in part by the Edmonton Civic Employee Charitable Assistance Fund.
 (Corresponding author: Mahdi Tavakoli.)